 The Norwegian-built vessels, MV Grete and MV Hiimuaa, are ice-class 1A ships built for northern climates, increasing capacities along the Labrador coast.

 The new sister ships are seven and eight years old, replacing the 47-year-old Astron and the 48-year-old Apollo.

 The Hiiumaa will service the Strait of Belle Isle while the Grete will service the north coast.

 Both vessels, which will be renamed before they enter service, are both fully accessible for persons with disabilities, as well both will have heated kennel areas for pet transport.

-On the Strait of Bell Isle run, the Hiiumaa's passenger capacity will be 300 people, with two vehicle decks for 120 vehicles, and eight tractor trailers — up from 240 passengers, 80 vehicles and six tractor trailers with the Apollo.
+On the Strait of Belle Isle run, the Hiiumaa's passenger capacity will be 300 people, with two vehicle decks for 120 vehicles, and eight tractor trailers — up from 240 passengers, 80 vehicles and six tractor trailers with the Apollo.